 These betting options are even more popular when some of the other markets don’t pay out as much, like with the Trevor Lawrence pick.

-Betting options focus on top prospects, their potential landing spots, their draft spot, and many more.
+Betting options focus on top prospects, their potential landing spots, their draft spot, and many more factors.
 People will also be able to wager on certain positions, the totals for each position in Round 1 or overall.

 Some sportsbooks will even pit two prospects head-to-head to see who is the first one selected.